ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS returns a `continue` field
-[in the response](#response-continue) that contains information the client instance needs to access this API, including a URI to access as well as an access token to use during the continued requests.
+[in the response](#response-continue) that contains information the client instance needs to access this API, including a URI to access as well as a continuation access token to use during the requests.

-The access token is initially bound to the same key and method the client instance used to make the initial request.
-As a consequence, when the client instance makes any calls to the continuation URL, the client instance MUST present the access token as described in {{use-access-token}} and present proof of the client instance's key (or its most recent rotation) by signing the request as described in {{binding-keys}}.
+The continuation access token is initially bound to the same key and method the client instance used to make the initial request.
+As a consequence, when the client instance makes any calls to the continuation URL, the client instance MUST present the continuation access token as described in {{use-access-token}} and present proof of the client instance's key (or its most recent rotation) by signing the request as described in {{binding-keys}}.
 The AS MUST validate all keys presented by the client instance or referenced in an ongoing request for each call within that request.

+Access tokens other than the continuation access tokens MUST NOT be usable for continuation requests.

 \[\[ [See issue #85](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/85) \]\]